Eligible jobs

 Required salary

-The absolute minimum required to qualify for the Skilled Worker route is £25,600 for 'experienced workers' and £20,480 for 'new entrants'.
-These salaries are called the 'base rate'.
-However, please note that the required salary is in most cases higher than the 'base rate' because each eligible job has a minimum salary called the 'going rate', which you must also meet.
-Therefore, in order to qualify for the Skilled Worker route, the salary of your job must be equal to or higher than, both the 'base' and 'going' rates.
+However, please note that the required salary is in most cases higher than the 'base rate' because each eligible job has a minimum salary called the 'going rate', that must also be met.
+Therefore, in order to qualify for the Skilled Worker route, the salary of your job must be equal to or higher than, both the

 You will also be defined as a 'new entrant' if at the date of your Skilled Worker application you: